jundalisay/spblist/content/en/superphysics/principles/definitions.md

-Emotion | A quantized measurable version of a feeling, such as for public surveys Entity | Anything that the mind regards as having an identity Existence | the effect of Consciousness as its other half God | an entity that represents either Enki or Enlil gods | entities that represent beings more advanced than humans with corresponding increase in power or abilities
-Idea | An original metaphysical object created by the Supreme that is accessed by abstract minds.
+Emotion | A quantized measurable version of a feeling, such as for public surveys Entity | Anything that the mind regards as having an identity Existence | the effect of Consciousness as its other half God | an entity that represents either Enki or Enlil (Sumerian texts) gods | entities that represent beings more advanced than humans with corresponding increase in power or abilities Humor | Ability to make connections from seemingly unconnected things (Bashar) Idea | An original metaphysical object created by the Supreme that is accessed by abstract minds.
 Also, a product of Ideation (accessing pre-existing ideas)
 Identity | A discrete resultant perception separate from other perceptions or a mass of perceptions Immoral | the qualities of actions that will lead to negative feelings in the largest spacetime conceivable.
 Also generally adharmic since Existence is Positive.